margo/specification/system-design/specification/margo-devices/device-requirements.md

 # Device Requirements

 All current device roles MUST meet the following requirements to be considered Margo compliant.
 These requirements ensure devices can effectively host and manage Margo compliant workloads.
-A device MUST support onboarding and management from only a single workload fleet manager.
+A device MUST be managed by only a single workload fleet manager.

 All devices MUST provide the following components: